Saint Cloud 5/2 90

 Now we are on the subject of

-Brandt Commentary’s painting again – he
+Brandt ’s painting again – he

 talks incessantly about his paintings –